Unless you’ve been marooned on a desert island, chances are you know that chatbots сan be the good weapon in the brand’s arsenal.

 The problem is that some brands prefer to use the off-the-shelf software because it doesn’t require a lot of time and efforts to build a chatbot using a platform.
 Eventually, that approach leads to failures and client frustration as you saw in the pictures above.

 Also, most companies don’t understand that launching a chatbot is just the tip of the iceberg.
-The rest of the iceberg is efficient bot design and its constant improvement, often underestimated by developers and businesses.
+The rest of the iceberg is efficient chatbot design and its constant improvement, often underestimated by chatbot developers and businesses.

 The plethora of chatbots is based on a decision-tree logic, where the bot’s response depends on specific keywords identified in the user’s input.